AliceO2Group/WebUi/QualityControl/README.md

 ## Features

-### Drawing Options and Hints provided via MetaData
+### Canvas Options via MetaData
 `QCG` is using CCDB as storage service.
-When storing an object, the user can also add information on how an object should be plotted via the `metadata` field in CCDB.
+When storing an object, the user can also store information on how an object should be plotted via the `metadata` field in CCDB.
+QualityControl documentation on how this can be achieved can be found [here](https://github.com/AliceO2Group/QualityControl/blob/master/doc/Advanced.md#canvas-options)
-* `drawoption`: comma separated drawing options; e.g. `lcolz,colz`
+* `drawoption`: semi-colon separated drawing options; e.g. `lcolz;colz`
-* `displayHints`: comma separated hints; e.g. `AP,APB`
+* `displayHints`: semi-colon separated hints; e.g. `AP;APB`

 ### Display a QC non-standard ROOT object in QCG